hermabr/gren/progress.md

 Progress for Migration Feature

 Context
-- Goal: add explicit migration/alias support for Gren objects (rename/move/field changes), add gren_version default 1.0, block _create for migrated objects unless force recompute, log migrations/overwrites, and show migration state in dashboard.
+- Goal: add explicit migration/alias support for Gren objects (rename/move/field changes), add gren_version default 1.0, block implicit recompute for active aliases, log migrations/overwrites, and show migration state in dashboard.
+- Terminology:
+  - aliased object = new object created by migration (alias directory).
+  - original object = pre-migration object (existing directory).
 - Explicit migrations only: no implicit legacy lookup.
 Alias directories must be created via gren.migrate or dashboard-triggered migration.
-- Alias dir should have metadata + state.json with result.status="migrated".
-SUCCESS.json should NOT exist in alias dir.
+- State format: alias dir has metadata.json + state.json with result.status="migrated" and no SUCCESS.json. migrated_at lives only in migration.json.
-- migration.json should be written in both old and new dirs for alias/move; copy policy leaves old dir unchanged except for event log.
+- Migration record: migration.json exists in both dirs for alias/move; copy leaves original unchanged except for events.
+Record includes from/to namespace+hash+version+root, policy, origin, note, migrated_at.
-- exists() should return True if alias target is success.
-- dashboard default view should show resolved (migrated) object with a tag; detail view should show original version if migrated; radio to switch view.
-- migrated_at should live in migration.json (not state.json).
-However state.json still uses result.status="migrated".
-We debated adding migrated_at to state.json but decision is to keep migrated_at in migration.json.

-Key decisions from user
+- New behavior: alias is only active while migration.json has overwritten_at == null and original is success.
+If original is not success, the alias is detached and runs its own _create.

+Decisions (current)
 - Always alias by default; move/copy optional.
-- No implicit resolution; alias directory must be created with migration.json.
-- _create must not run for migrated objects unless force recompute.
-- Migrated objects should log migration and overwrites with timestamps in events.jsonl for both old and new dirs.
 - gren_version is the only version field (no separate current version field).
-Default 1.0 and stored in metadata always; omit from to_python if default.
+Default 1.0, always stored in metadata, omitted from to_python if default.
-- Dashboard should show migrated tag in resolved view; original view should show original object unchanged (copy policy only adds event log).
+- Explicit migrations only: no implicit resolution or legacy lookup.
+- _create must not run for active migrated aliases unless force recompute.
+If original is not success, alias recompute is allowed and detaches the alias.
+- Migration events should be logged in events.jsonl for both original and aliased dirs.
+- Overwrite logging uses a distinct event: migration_overwrite.
+- Dashboard is display-only for now (no migration endpoints yet), but should be ready for future auto/manual migrations.
+- Aliased object view: show aliased metadata/config, but also surface original status info if available and provide a button to view the original.

+Detailed implementation plan
+1) State model cleanup
+   - src/gren/storage/state.py: remove migrated_at from _StateResultMigrated and _coerce_result; state.json stores only result.status="migrated".
+   - src/gren/migrate.py: _write_migrated_state should only set result.status="migrated" and clear attempt.

+2) Migration record detachment
+   - src/gren/storage/migration.py: add overwritten_at: str | None = None to MigrationRecord.
+   - Update MigrationManager read/write accordingly.

+3) Alias activation + resolution logic
+   - src/gren/core/gren.py:
+     - Alias is active only when (state.result.status == "migrated") AND (migration.overwritten_at is None) AND (original result is success).
+     - gren_dir resolves to original only for active aliases; otherwise stays on alias dir.
+     - _is_migrated_state returns True only for active aliases so GrenMigrationRequired only blocks _create in that case.

+4) Alias detachment + overwrite logging
+   - In load_or_create, when force recompute is enabled or original is not success:
+     - Compute in alias dir.
+     - Mark overwritten_at in migration.json for both dirs.
+     - Append migration_overwrite event to events.jsonl in both dirs with payload: policy, from, to, reason.

+5) Dashboard API (resolved/original views)
+   - src/gren/dashboard/api/models.py: add migration fields (kind, policy, migrated_at, overwritten_at, origin, note, from/to identifiers, original_result_status).
+   - src/gren/dashboard/scanner.py: support view=resolved|original.
+Resolved view uses aliased metadata/config but includes original status if available.
+   - src/gren/dashboard/api/routes.py: add a view query param for list/detail endpoints.

+6) Frontend display
+   - After make frontend-generate, update list + detail views to show migrated tag and toggle resolved/original.
+   - Detail view should show aliased config by default, with a button to view original.
+   - Update dashboard-frontend/src/api.test.ts mock data for migration fields.

+7) Tests + verification
+   - Add tests for migration behavior (alias active vs detached, overwrite logging).
+   - Add dashboard tests for resolved/original view and migrated tags.
+   - Update CHANGELOG.md.
+   - Run make lint and make test (plus dashboard tests if modified).

 Completed work
 - [x] Added migration registry and helpers